2nd Global Conference on Carbon Nanotubes and Graphene Technologies

 Theme: Atoms Integrity- Modern Era of Graphene in 21st Century

-On behalf of the Organizing and Advisory Committee we take great pleasure in welcoming academic scientists, researchers, research scholars, students and experts of application fields to Lisbon, Portugal for the 2nd edition of Carbon Nanotubes and Graphene Technologies conference to foster the progress in the field by contributing with your expertise to what promises to be a very comprehensive and exciting meeting, and to enjoy the immense unique artistic heritage and wonderful landscape of Italy.
+On behalf of the Organizing and Advisory Committee we take great pleasure in welcoming academic scientists, researchers, research scholars, students and experts of application fields to Lisbon, Portugal for the 2nd edition of Carbon Nanotubes and Graphene Technologies conference to foster the progress in the field by contributing with your expertise to what promises to be a very comprehensive and exciting meeting, and to enjoy the immense unique artistic heritage and wonderful landscape of Portugal.

 2nd Global Conference on Carbon Nanotubes and Graphene Technologies (Graphene Technology-2020), which will be held during February 13-14, 2020 at Lisbon, Portugal is now an established event, attracting global participant’s intent on sharing, exchanging and exploring new avenues of Carbon Nanotubes and Graphene Technologies and related research and latest developments.
 The event will have 5-6 world level (Highly cited class) Plenary speakers, established Keynote speakers, active Invited speakers and fresh contributed speakers.
 In addition, variety of poster presentations along with workshops and special sessions would be interested in audience.